 The Digiconomy team wanted to take some time out today to go over this subject in a little more detail.
-With some diligent care and attention it’s possible to maximise your results while minimising your budget – a result, we can all agree, that’s ideal.
+With some diligent care and attention it’s possible to maximise your results while minimising your budget.

 Let’s take a look.
 Keep scrolling.

 It’s easy with SEO to make it up as you go along!
 While it’s important – and indeed correct – to stay agile as your campaigns progresses, you’ll quickly find yourself spending more than you need if your goals aren’t set properly before you proceed.

 A common area where this occurs is metrics.
 Similar to the age-old marketing problem of sales and marketing teams having different objectives, metrics can vary between stakeholders and managers within a company or project.

 In SEO terms, you’ll simply want to identify your stakeholders in advance of investing serious money.
 Get them all in one room (or conference call) and agree firmly what the metrics that will be measured are – and what order of priority they are in.